Mexico’s capture of drug kingpin could be signal to US

 Garland said the U.S. government would seek his immediate extradition.

 Caro Quintero came from Badiraguato, Sinaloa, the same township as Joaquin “El Chapo” Guzman, the former leader of the Sinaloa cartel, which came later.
-Caro Quintero was one of the founders of the Guadalajara cartel and according to the DEA was one of the primary suppliers of heroin, cocaine and marijuana to the United States in the late 1970s.
+Caro Quintero was one of the founders of the Guadalajara cartel and according to the DEA was one of the primary suppliers of heroin, cocaine and marijuana to the United States in the late 1970s and 1980s.

 He blamed Camarena for a raid on a huge marijuana plantation in 1984.
 The next year, Camarena was kidnapped in Guadalajara, allegedly on orders from Caro Quintero.
 His tortured body was found a month later.

-Caro Quintero was serving a 40-year sentence in Mexico when an appeals court overturned his verdict in 2013.
+Caro Quintero was first captured in Costa Rica in 1985 and was serving a 40-year sentence in Mexico when an appeals court overturned his verdict in 2013.
 The Supreme Court upheld the sentence, but it was too late — Caro Quintero had been spirited off in a waiting vehicle.

 Caro Quintero was added to FBI’s 10 most wanted list in 2018 with a $20 million reward for his capture.